tuttlem/tuttlem.github.io/_posts/2025-02-25-writing-a-simple-arm-os-part-1.md

 	rm -rf $(BUILD_DIR)
 {% endhighlight %}

 Our call out to our assembler is pretty straight forward, trading our `.s` files for `.o` object files.
-The linker is told that the text section is at `0x0` via the `-Ttext`.
-We need to give the linker some extra help in these situations where we are building for bare-metal targets, such is the case today.
+We use `-Ttext 0x0` to explicitly tell the linker that our program should start at address `0x0`, which is necessary for bare-metal environments.

 Give it a build.